Claremont (country house): Capability Brown's mansion, built for Lord Clive of India

 The Duke of Newcastle died in 1768 and, in 1769, his widow sold the estate to Robert Clive, 1st Baron Clive, founder of Britain's Indian Empire.
 Although the great house was then little more than fifty years old, it was aesthetically and politically out of fashion.
 Lord Clive decided to demolish the house and commissioned Capability Brown to build the present Palladian mansion on higher and dryer ground.
 Brown, more accomplished as a landscape designer than an architect, took on his future son-in-law Henry Holland as a junior partner owing to the scale of the project.
-John Soane (later Sir John Soane) was employed in Holland's office at this time and worked on the project as a draftsman and junior designer.
+John Soane was employed in Holland's office at this time and worked on the project as a draftsman and junior designer.
 Holland's interiors for Claremont owe much to the contemporary work of Robert Adam.

-Lord Clive, by now fabulously rich Nabob, is reputed to have spent over £100,000 on rebuilding the house and the complete remodelling of the celebrated pleasure ground.
+Lord Clive, by now a rich Nabob, is reputed to have spent over £100,000 on rebuilding the house and the complete remodelling of the celebrated pleasure ground.
 However, Lord Clive ended up never living at the property, as he died in 1774—the year that the house was completed.
 The estate then passed through a rapid succession of owners; first being sold "for not more than one third of what the house and alterations had cost" to Robert Monckton-Arundell, 4th Viscount Galway, and then to George Carpenter, 2nd Earl of Tyrconnell, and finally to Charles Ellis, 1st Baron Seaford.

 A large map entitled "Claremont Palace", situated in what is called "Clive's room" inside the mansion, shows the mansion and its surrounding grounds; giving a detailed overview of the campus.
-The map likely dates back to the 1860s, when the mansion was frequently occupied by Queen Victoria (thus it having been christened "palace").
+The map probably dates back to the 1860s, when the mansion was frequently occupied by Queen Victoria (thus it having been christened "palace").
 However, the exact date is still unknown.
 The relief in Claremont's front pediment is of Clive's coat of arms impaled with that of Maskelyne, his wife's family.